VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

   -loggerWarnsPerSecondLimit int
      Per-second limit on the number of WARN messages.
 If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
 Zero values disable the rate limit
   -maxConcurrentRequests int
      The maximum number of concurrent requests vmauth can process.
 Other requests are rejected with '429 Too Many Requests' http status code.
-See also -maxIdleConnsPerBackend (default 1000)
+See also -maxIdleConnsPerBackend and max_concurrent_requests option per each user config (default 1000)
   -maxIdleConnsPerBackend int
      The maximum number of idle connections vmauth can open per each backend host.
 See also -maxConcurrentRequests (default 100)
   -memory.allowedBytes size